 What is the Budget Variation Notice

 Following the meeting of the Civil Procedure Rule Committee (CPRC), consideration was given as to the setting of a formal procedure for updating Costs Budgets (Precedent H) following a change in circumstances.
-This will take the form of the Precedent T. It was identified that there is currently inconsistent practice as to how this is done, despite the previous rulings from the Court judge in the matter of Sharp v Blank & Ors EWHC 3390 (Ch) which set a precedent on the correct process.
+This will take the form of the Precedent T as set out in the 122nd CPR Update.
+It was identified that there is currently inconsistent practice as to how this is done, despite the previous rulings from the Court judge in the matter of Sharp v Blank & Ors EWHC 3390 (Ch) which set a precedent on the correct process.
 It should be noted however, that there is no higher courts guidance on the issue, such as from the Court of Appeal, and the lack of extensive case law may have led to the inconsistencies reported by the CPRC.

 What Will Constitute a ‘Significant Development’

 As addressed in our previous blog post on amending a Costs Budget, a significant development for the Precedent T will be an event during litigation, that effects the future course of work to be completed, and could not have been foreseen at the time of preparing the initial Costs Budget.
-Rather than relying upon a stare decisis approach, the CPRC have decided to formalise the procedure via the creation of a Precedent T. It is likely that the process will remain the same, whereby an application will be made to the Court to revise the Precedent H, but that there will be a set form to be prepared for the updated Budget, being the Budget Variation Notice (Precedent T).
+Rather than relying upon a stare decisis approach, the CPRC have decided to formalise the procedure via the creation of a Precedent T. Guidance is set under the new CPR 3.15A which will require an application to be made to amend Budgets utilising the Precedent T, which allows both parties to explain reasoning for seeking/opposing any variation in the Budget, upwards or downwards.

 How can we Assist?